Adding New Fields can break Existing Visualforce Pages

 }

-2. Above case applies to Formulas as well, they are not affected by ambiguous fields.
+2. The above case applies to Formulas as well, they are not affected by ambiguous fields.

-5. The same problem could come on renaming the fields, which leads to this duplicity in relationship names on single object.
+5. The same problem could come with renaming the fields, which leads to this duplicity in relationship names on a single object.

 Credits